Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Setting and statement of the results

 We now make some remarks on the techniques we use.
 Considering the evolution of the second moment of the energy density $I(t)$ and its derivatives $\dot{I}(t)$ and $\ddot{I}(t)$ as a means of showing blowup of solutions is a fruitful idea used in a variety of situations.
 This technique is related to the virial theorem.
 For non-relativistic perfect fluids, this was done by T. Sideris in \cite{Sideris1984} and for relativistic perfect fluids breakdown was proven by Y. Guo and A.S.
-Tahvildar-Zadeh in \cite{Shadi_YanGuo1999} and by R. Pan and J. Smoller in \cite{pan_smoller_2005}.
-Usually, a Ricatti-type differential inequality is derived, showing the blowup.
+Tahvildar-Zadeh in \cite{Shadi_YanGuo1999}.
+A Ricatti-type differential inequality is derived, showing the blowup.

 For the viscous relativistic fluid equations considered here, the following significant obstacle arises: the bulk viscous pressure $\Pi$ is not given by an equation of state.
 We have to find a suitable a-priori estimate for $\Pi$, which evolves according to \eqref{E:Bulk_equation}.
-In the context of the proof of Theorem \ref{T:Main_theorem_blowup_simpler}, however, \emph{control of $\Pi$ in $L^\infty_t$ via a direct application of \eqref{E:Bulk_equation} does not seem possible}.
-This is because our proof of breakdown is \emph{non-constructive} and hence not enough information about the behavior of the expansion scalar $\nabla_\al u^\al$ is available.
-We argue differently, by introducing a suitable transport equation in the variables $(\Density, n, \Pi)$ to bound $\Pi$, arriving at a nontrivial a-priori bound for $\Pi$ (see Lemma \ref{L:estimate_for_Pi}).
-Our results are not tied to special functional forms of $p, \zeta, \tau_0, \lambda$ nor to special symmetries in the solution and are the first results of their kind for relativistic viscous fluids.
-Another feature of our analysis is that we \emph{do not use} Ricatti-type differential inequalities, allowing for a breakdown criterion with very weak assumptions on the sound speed.
-In fact we only need a value for energy density and particle number for which the sound speed is strictly less than the speed of light.
+In the context of the proof of Theorem \ref{T:Main_theorem_blowup_simpler}, however, \emph{control of $\Pi$ in $L^\infty_t$ via a direct application of \eqref{E:Bulk_equation} is not possible}, because not enough information about the behavior of the expansion scalar $\nabla_\al u^\al$ is available.
+Our approach to overcome this obstacle is to introduce a suitable transport equation in the variables $(\Density, n, \Pi)$ to bound $\Pi$, arriving at a nontrivial a-priori bound for $\Pi$ (see Lemma \ref{L:estimate_for_Pi}).
+Our results are not tied to special functional forms of $p, \zeta, \tau_0, \lambda$ nor to special symmetries in the solution.
+Another interesting feature of our analysis is that we \emph{do not use} Ricatti-type differential inequalities, allowing for a breakdown criterion with minimal assumptions on the sound speed.